iOS In-App Purchase Overview: Our Hands-On Experience

 Testing is an essential part of any development process.
-Testing of apps with In-App Purchase has it's own peculiarities.
+Testing of apps with In-App Purchase has its own peculiarities.

 1. Sandbox and production environments

-There are two type of environment:
+There are two types of environment:

 - Test environment — the sandbox, till the moment the application is submitted to AppStore;